Posted on: 27-01-2015 in Finance

 Leading by example

-At any age, the best way to teach children about financial responsibility is by giving them a good example – being financially responsible yourself.
+At any age, the best way to teach children about financial responsibility is by giving them a good example – being financially responsible for yourself.